cyberkryption/Wapp-Vuln/README.md

 Wapp-Vuln
 =========

-Wapp-Vuln - a basic website surveying tool with some basic vulnerability identification capability
+A basic website surveying tool with some basic vulnerability identification capability.
+The core functionality is based on Wappalyzer by Elbert F.